 Not all stress is bad, however.
 Stress, in small amounts, can be a motivating factor that increases productivity.
 However, when stress builds to a level that overwhelms, risks to your physical and mental health start to mount, according to the National Institute.

-Here at the Florida House Experience, we want everyone in our community and beyond to be able to protect against the lasting damage to their health that stress can cause.
+Here at FHE Health, we want everyone in our community and beyond to be able to protect against the lasting damage to their health that stress can cause.
 Here are 10 strategies to avoid being bogged down by stress over the holiday season.

 1. Get Holiday Shopping Done Early